How Detachment Keeps You Sane In a Chaotic Situation

-There is a popular saying in 12 step recovery called "detach with love"which basically means accepting reality without trying to manage it.
-You let whatever happens just happen because you can't prevent it anyway - and you'll probably lose your cookies if you keep trying!
+There is a popular saying in 12 step recovery called "detach with love" which means that you accept reality without trying to manage it.
+Let whatever happens just happen because you can't prevent it anyway - and you'll probably lose your cookies if you keep trying!

 When you’re dealing with issues like addiction, dysfunctional behavior or poor choices, detachment helps you: